 You’ll need to buy your bus ticket the night before at your hotel or from one of the tour operators in town.
 This is also when you’ll need to reserve a tour guide if you want one as you can’t do this on site.

-At the main gate your ticket will be checked and you’ll be given a wristband – then you’ll be free to explore the site at your leisure.
+At the main gate, your ticket will be checked and you’ll be given a wristband – then you’ll be free to explore the site at your leisure.

-What to do in Flores, Guatemala
+What to Do in Flores

 If you are staying in Flores for a couple of days like I was then you’ll find quite a few activities to pass your time.